skellis46/slipbox/non-ordinary states of consciousness.md

 _previous note:_ [[improvisation and the threshold of the self]]

-> We broadly de ne NSCs as experiences that arise spontaneously or are induced by practices and/or rituals, and can have considerable cultural and eudaimonic (i.e., denoting well-being and meaning in life) significance.[@timmermann-2023-neurophenomenological p.139]
+> We broadly define NSCs as experiences that arise spontaneously or are induced by practices and/or rituals, and can have considerable cultural and eudaimonic (i.e., denoting well-being and meaning in life) significance.[@timmermann-2023-neurophenomenological p.139]

 ---